Canop/xterm-query/README.md

 Notes:

 - the terminal must already be in raw mode
-- there's no Windows support (it should be possible with WinAPI but I don't have any Windows computer to test so a PR would be welcome)
+- there's no Windows support (it should be possible with [WSAPoll](https://learn.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsapoll) but I don't have any Windows computer to test so a PR would be welcome)

 The provided example in examples/kitty demonstrates querying the terminal to know whether the [Kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/) is supported, and manages entering and leaving raw mode.